Valar-Systems/Glasscalibur/README.md

 ![window opener main](/media/hand-gif.gif)

 In case an object or limb gets in the way during window operations, the device will automatically stop and save its location.
+Only 5 lbs. of force is required to trigger it to stop.

 In the event that you leave the window locked, the device will automatically detect a locked window and stop the motor.